-This position is offered as Part Time (18 hours per week) for a period of up to six months (January – June 2021).
-An extension is possible, depending on the organisation successfully sourcing additional funding.
-Any extension of employment will, however, be subject to performance & availability of ongoing funding.
+This position is offered as Part Time (18 hours per week) until 30th June 2021 & will be subject to an extension of funding from the Department of Land, Water & Planning (DELWP).
+Any extension of employment will however, be subject to performance & availability of ongoing funding from State Government.

 The Wodonga Urban Landcare Network (WULN) supports, inspires & brings together a network of active members who work effectively & cooperatively with all stakeholders to enhance & protect the environment within the boundaries of the municipality of Wodonga.